 Guru Ram Das acquired the land for the site.
 Two versions of stories exist on how he acquired this land.
 In one version of a Gazetteer record, they bought the land with Sikh donations of 700 rupees from the owners of the village of Tung.
 In another version, Emperor Akbar assumed of donating the land to the wife of Guru Ram Das.

 The Golden Temple’s architecture reflects different architectural practices prevalent in the Indian subcontinent, as various iterations of temple were rebuilt and restored.
-The Temple is described by Ian Kerr, and other scholars, as a mixture of the Indo-Islamic Mughal and the Hindu Rajput architecture.
-The architectural style of Golden Temple is heavily influenced by Mughal architecture.
+Ian Kerr and other scholars describes the Temple as a mixture of the Indo-Islamic Mughal and the Hindu Rajput architecture.
+The Mughal architecture had a heavy influence on the architectural style of Golden Temple.
 The onion dome, frescoes, in-lay work, and multi-foil arches, are Mughal influences, more specially from Shah Jahan’s period.

 Harmandir Sahib complex has a Langar, a community-run free kitchen and dining hall.
-It is attached to the east side of the courtyard near the Dukh Bhanjani Ber, outside of the entrance.
-Food is served here to all visitors who want it, regardless of faith, gender or economic background.
-Vegetarian food is served and all people eat together as equals.
-Everyone sits on the floor in rows, which is called pangat.
-The meal is served by volunteers as part of their kar seva ethos.
-A simple meal is served round the clock.
-Tea is also served separately near the entrance of the Langar hall, 24 hours a day.
+It is attaching to the east side of the courtyard near the Dukh Bhanjani Ber, outside of the entrance.
+Food services here are open to all visitors who want it, regardless of faith, gender or economic background.
+They serve vegetarian food and all people eat together as equals.
+Everyone sits on the floor in rows or pangat.
+The volunteers serve the meal as part of their kar seva ethos.
+Serving a simple meal round the clock, along with Tea near the entrance of the Langar hall, 24 hours a day.

 One of the most important festivals is Vaisakhi, which is celebrated in the second week of April (usually the 13th).
-Sikhs celebrate the founding of the Khalsa on this day and it is celebrated with fervour in the Harmandir Sahib.
+Sikhs celebrate the founding of the Khalsa on this day with fervour in the Harmandir Sahib.